Industry & compliance

 What infrastructure BAAs does a HIPAA LLM pipeline need?

 A HIPAA-ready LLM pipeline needs BAAs with every service that handles PHI: the hosting provider, the database and storage layer, the LLM provider, and any observability tool that ingests request content.
-UNMIRI's active BAA chain covers Vercel, AWS, and Anthropic.
+UNMIRI is evaluating cloud and LLM providers across AWS and Microsoft Azure for the clinical path; final selection is contingent on customer requirements and BAA terms.
+Current subprocessor status is published at /security/subprocessors and updated as agreements are signed.

 The LLM is not the only service in the pipeline.
 Anywhere PHI touches, you need a BAA.
-For UNMIRI's stack:
+UNMIRI's planned stack, by category:

-• Self-managed Neo4j cluster — runs in UNMIRI's own US-pinned VPC.
+• Self-managed Neo4j cluster: planned to run in UNMIRI's own US-pinned VPC inside the selected cloud.
 No external BAA needed because UNMIRI controls the infrastructure end-to-end.

 What does a HIPAA-ready LLM data flow look like?

-A HIPAA-ready clinical AI data flow has six internal stages — authentication, normalization, knowledge-graph traversal, narrow LLM extraction (PHI-minimized), deterministic template rendering, and audit-logged response — with every external service boundary governed by an executed BAA.
-The diagram below shows UNMIRI's production pipeline.
+A HIPAA-ready clinical AI data flow has six internal stages: authentication, normalization, knowledge-graph traversal, narrow LLM extraction (PHI-minimized), deterministic template rendering, and audit-logged response.
+Every external service boundary is governed by an executed BAA.
+The diagram below shows UNMIRI's planned production pipeline.

 ┌────────────────┐ ┌─────────────────────────────────┐